Krake: Ride

 Krake is based on a pirate theme and features riders being "eaten" by an octopus.

 Once the floor drops and the front gate opens, the train is dispatched straight into the 41 m lift hill.
 Once at the top, the train continues going straight for a short period before making a left turn into the holding brake.
 After about three seconds, the train descends the 87-degree drop and reaches a speed of 103 km/h.
 At the bottom, the train enters the "monster's" mouth, followed by a splashdown.
 Then, the train goes through an Immelmann loop.
 After going over an airtime hill, the train makes a banked right turn into the final brake run.
 The train makes a left turn into the brake run before entering the station.
 One cycle lasts just under two minutes.

 Characteristics

 Track

 The steel track of Krake is approximately 476 m long, and the height of the lift is approximately 41 m high.
 The colour of the track is black while the supports are dark brown.
 Also, the entire track weighs a total of about 700 t.

 Trains

 Krake operates with three floorless steel and fiberglass trains.
 Each train has three cars that can seat six riders in a single row for a total of 18 riders per train.
 The seats are black and each have a brown over-the-shoulder restraint.
 On each train, there are a pair of tubes that allow the water to be shot into the air as the train reaches the bottom of the first drop.
 Also, the trains for the roller coaster were manufactured in Switzerland.

 Reception

-Jurnan Schilder's review from Theme Park Tourist was mostly positive but said that the story of the ride could have been further improved, "[The story] could have been developed more fully to improve the waiting experience and to make the rollercoaster make a little more sense", and overall rated the roller coaster four out of five stars for its "wow" factor.

-Awards

 The roller coaster has never placed in Amusement Todays Golden Ticket Awards.